‘Punching The Sky’ Writer/Director.

 A brand new play…

-In collaboration with *Little Mighty, Leeds; Arcus Studios, Gateshead; Ana Roman, London; Partner venues for R&D include; Live Theatre, Newcastle and The Lowry, Salford
+In collaboration with *Little Mighty, Leeds; Arcus Studios, Gateshead; Rich Huxley and James Hamilton; Live Theatre, Newcastle, West Yorkshire Playhouse, Leeds and The Lowry, Salford

 Some of you may know that I wrote an article for the Culture Vulture website about my young son coming to me having watched some brutal porn and then the media went a ‘bit bananas’.
 I was in The Independent, the Today Programme, invited to Westminster and onto Newsnight (to name but a few), where I discussed the issues surrounding the accessibility of extreme porn and the way we as ‘grown ups’ deal with this.
-Blindside was inspired by this experience and will examine a personal, national and global reaction to one boy’s admission to his mother.
+Punching The Sky was inspired by this experience and examines a personal, national and global reaction to one boy’s admission to his mother.

-I am working in collaboration with Newcastle-based Arcus Studios, a BAFTA award winning sound designer and composer – Ana Roman – at Parachute Pulse, and 4 performers, to develop and produce Blindside for an Autumn Northern Tour.
+I am working in collaboration with Newcastle-based Arcus Studios, award winning musicians and composers Rich Huxley and James Hamilton, and 2 performers Dan McCann and Rob Ward, to develop and produce Punching The Sky for an Autumn Northern Tour.
 Leeds-based Little Mighty are producing.

 *Dick Bonham from Little Mighty recently wrote this for the Guardian.
 It’s worth a look.